UPT-AC-Notes/LD-Adi/README.md

-- For the best experience use the Obsidian markdown viewer (clone the repo and open it as a vault).
+- For the best experience use the [Obsidian Markdown Viewer](https://obsidian.md/) (clone the repo and open it as a vault).
-	- This facilitates easy image preview
+	- This facilitates easy image and Latex preview